 Deliveries of kitchen caddies have been delayed.
 If you have ordered a caddy since mid—2022, we are working to deliver your caddy as soon as possible and thank you for your patience.

 If you use our kerbside waste collection service, you should have received a food and green waste bin and kitchen caddy in mid—2022.

 When food and green waste ends ups in landfill, it generates methane and has a big environmental impact and financial cost.

 If everyone in Darebin recycled their food scraps, we could save 9,000 tonnes from landfill and 17,800 tonnes of greenhouse gas emissions from entering the atmosphere every year.
 That is the same as taking 6,130 cars off the road.
 One of the easiest ways to reduce your impact on the environment is to recycle your food scraps.

-If you do not currently have a food and green waste bin, you will receive one during June and July 2022 as the service is expanded to all residents.
+If you do not currently have a food and green waste bin, you should have received one mid—2022, as the service was expanded to all residents.

 What can go in your green waste bin?

 |Put these in your food and green waste bin||Do not put these in your food and green waste bin|